SirWindfield/magical-loot/README.md

-# Projectname
+# Magical Loot

-> A Minecraft 1.16.x data pack that
+> A Minecraft 1.16.x data pack that adds magical loot to some mobs (who doesn't like magical items?).

 ## Installation